Free Kitchen Hacks eBook

 This pumpkin risotto with mushrooms is hearty enough to stand on its own as a vegetarian dinner option, but also makes for a great side dish!

-You can serve it as a side to this Baked Cod with Panko with a sweet and salty vegetable like these Brussels sprouts.
+You can serve it as a side to this Roasted Cajun Salmon, or with a sweet and salty vegetable like these Brussels sprouts.

 Adding Parmesan cheese to plated Pumpkin and Mushroom Risotto

-This Pumpkin Mushroom Risotto will last in an airtight container in the refrigerator for up to 5 days.
+This creamy Fall risotto will last in an airtight container in the refrigerator for up to 5 days.
 It’s best not to freeze risotto.

 To reheat risotto, add 1/4 cup vegetable broth for every 1 cup of leftovers.
 Add the risotto and the broth to a pot fit with a lid and heat over medium until thoroughly warmed, stirring occasionally (about 10 minutes).
 If it seems too thick, you can always add an extra splash or two of veggie broth.